Scabies is very common and anyone can get it. It should be treated quickly to stop it spreading.

 - stop babies and children sucking treatment from their hands by putting socks or mittens on them

-- have sex or close physical contact until you've completed the full course of treatment
+- do not have sex or close physical contact until you've completed the full course of treatment

-- share bedding, clothing or towels with someone with scabies
+- do not share bedding, clothing or towels with someone with scabies

 How long it takes to get rid of scabies